 But let’s start with a positives.
 Because there is some.
 Otherwise people wouldn’t pay such a money for them these days.
 Let’s start with dynamics – there is plenty of it.
 Running mid-range with just one cap has is merits.
 There is certain liveliness and sparkle that you only get from a proper full-range.
 This LE25 clone tweeter, despite it’s measurements, does it’s job very well too.
 Upper treble is smooth and there are no problems in top-octave (even with those peaks).
 Having 12″ woofer playing all mid-range and lower treble is something special too and it must be experienced to describe it properly.
 Bass is plenty and it’s not boomy (with proper speaker room positioning).
 So it throws a charming and fun image at you and screams – “buy me and take me home!”
 And that what gets people hooked.

-However, after just a couple of minutes you start noticing that there is a lot of things wrong with this image.
+However, after just a couple of minutes you start noticing that there are a lot of things wrong with this image.
 It’s very dimensionless and flat.
 There is no separation between instruments.
 Everything is cluttered and in one plane.
 So any classical peace is coming out like a crooked and very dirty mirror through these speakers.
 Then, no matter how you set up front panel attenuators – there is no proper mid-high balance.
 It’s just always stuck with “loudness” switch on.
 And we finally come to vocals… they just doesn’t sound right!
 Period.

 So in one sentence – good for party and just casually filling space with music and not for any kind of serious listening.